sodafoundation/architecture-analysis/arch-design/delfin/PerfomanceMontoringDesign.md

 #### List of Requirements
 1. Registration of storage for performance collection
 2. Schedule collection job for different resource level metrics.
-3. Provide metrics to delfin client
+3. Push collected metrics to delfin client
+4. Provide metric lists supported by driver.

 ##### Functional Requirements
-1. Register a device for performance collection
+1. Register a device for performance collection in delfin
-2. Specify resources and interval to poll
+2. Provide collection configuration ( resources and interval to poll)
-3. Once registered, performance information should be collected at every interval
+3. Schedule collection job at every interval
+4. Retry failed collection jobs

-4. GET supported metrics list for each device and resources
+5. GET supported metrics list for each device and resources
-5. Push collected data to exporters.
+6. Push collected data to exporters.
-6. update/remove performance collection configurations.
+7. update/remove performance collection configurations.
-7. Remove Performance collection tasks when storage is un-registered.
+8. Remove Performance collection tasks when storage is un-registered.

 ##### Non Functional Requirements